 Renting to travel nurses requires some level of understanding of their work schedules and home needs.
 Travel nurses often work long hours (sometimes overnight) and often need a quiet, comfortable, and convenient place to stay.

 Other individuals who find themselves working away from home for extended periods may need mid term rentals.
-These traveling workers typically pay for their own housing, or they are provided a stipend from their employer.
+These traveling workers typically pay for their own housing or are provided a stipend from their employer.

 This type of housing provides a more comfortable and affordable alternative to hotels and allows individuals to feel more at home while away from home.